Get Started

 Set up the Python environment and install the required package.

-pip install meyelens[tf]
+pip install meyelens[pt]

 Tip: For detailed installation instructions and advanced setup options, refer to the software page.